zhiyun-cn/zhiyun-cn.github.io/_pages/includes/intro.md

 My research interest broadly lies in optimization- and learning-based algorithms on **decision making** and **motion planning**, such as Evolutionary Computation (EC) and Reinforcement Learning (RL), as well as their promising applications for the operation of future autonomous mobility systems enabled by **Connected and Automated Vehicles**.

 I am looking for a **Ph.D.** position for **Fall 2023** intake.
-If there is a potential research opportunity in your lab, I would appreciate the change to communicate with you and provide more detailed information about my research.
+If there is a potential research opportunity in your lab, I would appreciate the chance to communicate with you and provide more detailed information about my research.